Sick Note for Bereavement

 Factor Compassionate leave Bereavement sick note

-Legal basis Employer policy (no general statutory right) Medical certification under employment law
+Legal basis Employer policy (no general statutory right) Medical certification of unfitness for work

-Typical duration 3 to 5 days (varies by employer) As long as clinically justified (up to 28 weeks for SSP)
+Typical duration 3 to 5 days (varies by employer) As long as clinically justified (SSP runs up to 28 weeks)

-Doctor required No Yes, after 7 calendar days
+Doctor required No Yes, if absence runs beyond 7 calendar days

-SSP eligibility No (employer pay only) Yes, from day one (April 2026)
+SSP eligibility No (employer pay only) Yes, from day one of sickness absence (from 6 April 2026)

 When to use Immediate period after a death When medically unfit to return after leave ends